WHERE CAN I PARK IN LA?

 - city of LA: In effect only Mon – Sat 7am – 6p; outside these times, anyone can park for any length of time (unless signs say otherwise).

-- other cities: Most other cities follow this enforcement schedule, including West Hollywood, Beverly Hills, Santa Monica, Hermosa Beach, Manhattan Beach, Redondo Beach, Inglewood, Long Beach, and unincorporated areas (see more on unincorporated areas).
+- other cities: Most other cities follow this enforcement schedule, including West Hollywood, Beverly Hills, Santa Monica, Hermosa Beach, Manhattan Beach, Redondo Beach, Inglewood, Long Beach, and unincorporated areas (see What are unincorporated areas).
 Pasadena enforces Mon-Sat 6am-6p; Glendale Mon-Sat 9am-6pm; Burbank every day 8a-6p; Culver City Mon – Sat 7:30am – 6pm;

 - short term parking for either 15 or 30 min, as noted by signs.